einsmein/HSF-prep/solution2.md

 			- (Muon_Pz[pair_index[index][0]] + Muon_Pz[pair_index[index][1]])**2)
 ```

 This method was the fastest with least vectorized steps among the three.
+It also does not takes up a lot of memory space since it only creates one extra index list, instead of a nested list of pair masses per events.

 ```python
 >>> Pair_M = np.empty(len(pair_index))